 Get your house ready for summer

-In a time that it looks like staycation is going to be the best thing to do for our economy, is your home ready for the summer heat?
+In a time when it looks like a staycation is going to be the best thing to do for our economy, is your home ready for the summer heat?
 Here are some things to check and correct if they are not ready.

 attic insulation